 Panes

 Multi-pane layouts let you run several conversations in parallel inside the same terminal.
-Each pane has its own agent, history, scrollback, in-flight turn, and command queue.
+Each pane is a viewport (vim "window") bound to a conversation (vim "buffer"): it has its own agent, scrollback, in-flight turn, and command queue.
+Different panes can show different conversations at once.
 Layouts are an N-ary tree of leaves (panes) and split nodes (vertical or horizontal containers), mutated only through chord keys and the /pane command.

 Single-pane default

-Launching arbiter opens one pane covering the whole terminal.
+Launching arbiter opens one pane covering the whole terminal, bound to the last-active conversation.
 The hint row at the bottom shows esc interrupt · pgup/dn scroll · /agents · /help.
 Plain text goes to the focused (only) pane's current agent.

 Splitting